HarryFlie/HarryFlie/README.md

 #### 🚁 [Robust-UAV-Control-Comparison](LINK_TO_YOUR_REPO_HERE)
 *Mathematical modeling and simulation of a quadcopter under wind disturbance.*
-* **PhD relevance:** Demonstrates ability to derive equations of motion and prove stability.
-* **Industry relevance:** Shows proficiency in Model-Based Design (MBD) and tuning PID/SMC loops for performance.

 #### 📐 [UAV-Formation-Geometry](LINK_TO_YOUR_REPO_HERE)
 *Trajectory tracking and formation control algorithms.*